tommyettinger/textratypist/README.md

 implementation "com.github.tommyettinger:textratypist:0.3.0"
 ```

-This assumes you already depend on libGDX; textratypist depends on version 1.10.0 or higher, and should have no problems
+This assumes you already depend on libGDX; TextraTypist depends on version 1.10.0 or higher, and should have no problems
 updating to 1.10.1-SNAPSHOT or 1.10.1 when it is released.
 This is different from typing-label, which unfortunately had
 the rug pulled out from under it by changes in libGDX's font rendering code during the 1.10.1-SNAPSHOT period, and needs
 a different version for 1.10.1 (-SNAPSHOT) and higher vs. 1.10.0 .